 While these basic steps in coronary development are well established, the molecular mechanisms that control specification of PE cells to vascular progenitors, and the signaling pathways that couple epicardial cell EMT to transcriptional activation of CoSMC differentiation marker genes are still largely unknown.
 We are using transgenic and gene knockout approaches to examine the role of hedgehog and notch signaling pathways in coronary vessel development.
 Specifically, we are studying the molecular mechanisms by which epicardial cell-cell adhesion maintains epicardial-specific gene expression and represses CoSMC-specific gene transcription.

-Our current studies aim to understand the molecular genetic pathways that maintain these cells as self-renewing and undifferentiated progenitors within the arterial adventitia.
-We are also evaluating the role played by adventitial Sca1+ progenitor cells in angiogenesis of the vasa vasorum and in repair, remodeling, and disease of the artery wall.
+These current studies aim to understand the molecular genetic pathways that maintain these cells as self-renewing and undifferentiated progenitors within the arterial adventitia.
+We are also evaluating the role played by adventitial Sca1+ progenitor cells in angiogenesis of the vasa vasorum and in repair, remodeling and disease of the artery wall.

 For students interested in either of these areas of focus in the laboratory, please